d22yan/FYDP-2015-010/README.md

 ### Learning Resources:

 * Taking a look at some [free books](http://resrc.io/list/10/list-of-free-programming-books/#javascript) to brush up on the basics of JS and Angular is always a good idea.
+This [one](http://jstherightway.org/) is a great quick reference.
 * [CodeSchool](https://www.codeschool.com/) has some nice interactive courses on web development in general, and on AngularJS and Javascript.
 * Here's a nice article on